ATM Safety Tips

 Atlanta, GA 30348-5281

 You can print the form from ftc.gov/credit.
-Do not contact the three nationwide consumer reporting companies individually; they provide free annual credit reports only through www.annualcreditreport.com, 877-322-8228, and Annual Credit Report Request Service, P.O.
+Do not contact the three nationwide consumer reporting companies individually; they provide free annual credit reports only through www.annualcreditreport.com, or by calling 877-322-8228, or requesting by mail: Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.

 Types of Fraud

 Pawtucket Credit Union is committed to our member’s financial well-being.
 The information below can help you to identify many types of fraud: